aws/aws-cdk/packages/@aws-cdk/aws-appsync/README.md

   username: 'clusteradmin',
 });

-// The VPC ro place the cluster in const vpc = new ec2.Vpc(stack, 'AuroraVpc');
+// The VPC to place the cluster in const vpc = new ec2.Vpc(stack, 'AuroraVpc');

 // Create the serverless cluster, provide all values needed to customise the database.